DE / EN

 The course registration comprises two important steps:

 2. Submission of CV and a short motivational letter (max.
-100 words) that explains why you want to participate.
+100 words) that explains why you want to participate

 Please submit your application via mail to Elisa Sauerbier (contact provided below).
+Please note that we will only consider students which have submitted BOTH CV + motivation letter per mail AND Portal2 registration.

+Since you will receive the feedback if you are accepted to the course only after the registration period, please refrain from sending Emails beforehand regarding the status of your registration.
 Course capacity is strictly limited as the format involves groupwork.
 Thus, students who registered but decided not to participate in the course have to deregister from the course during the deregisteration period indicated in Portal2.

 Please see Portal2 for the periods of de-registeration and notification of acceptance for the course.